-Since 1935, The Wilderness Society has led the effort to permanently protect nearly 110 million acres of wilderness in 44 states.
+Since 1935, The Wilderness Society has led the effort to permanently protect nearly 112 million acres of wilderness in 44 states.
 We have been at the forefront of nearly every major public lands victory.

 Our staff is composed of recognized leaders in the fields of natural resource science, policy, economics and outreach.
-We bring a unique breadth of expertise to public lands issues and work strategically with land managers, decision makers and other concerned citizens.

 The Wilderness Society offers opportunities to put your skills and talents to work protecting wild places.
-See our current job and internship listings in programming, public policy, development and communications.

 As a donor or supporter, you are critical to our mission.
 We share information about our activities and finances, so you can feel confident about your investment.